jasonxu90/jasonxu90.github.io/research.md

 Continuous-time stochastic processes subject to nonlinear mechanistic dynamics are notoriously difficult to study mathematically.
 This is true of the stochastic Susceptible-Infected-Removed (SIR) process, a relatively simple model of infection that has become seminal in epidemiology.
 The majority of statistical studies resort to methods based on forward simulation from the model.
 While flexible, approaches such as sequential Monte Carlo are limited to systems comprised of thousands of individuals.
 As a consequence, statistical studies of larger outbreaks turn to model simplifications such as piecewise constant or diffusion approximations.

 Our method relies on a branching process that closely approximates the SIR model.
 This process enjoys many nice properties, including explicit expressions for transition probabilities, and one could efficiently perform approximate SIR inference based on the likelihood or posterior of the branching process.
 Among these nice properties is a closed-form distribution of infection times over any finite time interval, given the populations at its endpoints.
 We show that this property leads to efficient complete data augmentation by treating the branching approximation as a proposal density.
 This enables Metropolis-Hastings samplers that target the _exact_ SIR posterior even when only one of the three populations is observed, i.e. we only observe new disease cases.
 Currently, the resulting Markov chain Monte Carlo algorithm scales to outbreaks with hundreds of thousands of infection and removal events on a standard laptop.
 We apply the approach to incidence data from the Ebola outbreak in West Africa, where the susceptible population count is in the millions.

+* I'll be presenting this at the [Design and Analysis of Infectious Disease](https://www.mfo.de/occasion/1808/www_view) invited workshop at the Oberwolfach Research Institute for Mathematics

 * * *
 __Coupling + simulation for spatial birth-death-shift processes__ (_with Alfonso Landeros, Tim Stutz, Janet Sinsheimer, Ken Lange, Mary Sehl_)